autofac/Documentation/docs/lifetime/startup.rst

 The key is to implement the ``Autofac.IStartable`` interface.
 When the container is built, the component will be activated and the ``IStartable.Start()`` method will be called.

 **This only happens once, for a single instance of each component, the first time the container is built.** Resolving startable components by hand won't result in their ``Start()`` method being called.
-It isn't recommended that startable components implement other services, or be registered as anything other than ``SingleInstance()``.
+It isn't recommended that startable components are registered as anything other than ``SingleInstance()``.

 Components that need to have something like a ``Start()`` method called *each time they are activated* should use :doc:`a lifetime event <events>` like ``OnActivated`` instead.